TheFuZiOnZz/Research-Dashboard/World Politics/United States/2021-24 Joe Biden/2023- Weiss Special Counsel Investigation.md

     - ` ` - [link](https://www.nytimes.com/2020/09/23/us/politics/biden-inquiry-republicans-johnson.html)
 # Intelligence Community Report
 - On 15 March 2021, The Office of the Director of National Intelligence declassified and released a report on `Foreign Threats to the 2020 US Federal Elections`
     - `We assess that Russia's intelligence services, Ukraine-linked individuals with ties to Russian intelligence and their networks, and Russian state media, trolls, and online proxies engaged in activities targeting the 2020 US presidential election.
 The primary effort the IC uncovered revolved around a narrative-that Russian actors began spreading as early as 2014-alleging corrupt ties between President Biden, his family, and other US officials and Ukraine.
 Russian intelligence services relied on Ukraine-linked proxies and these proxies' networks-including their US contacts-to spread this narrative to give Moscow plausible deniability of their involvement.
 We assess that the goals of this effort went beyond the US presidential campaign to include reducing the Trump administration's support for Ukraine.
 As the US presidential election neared, Moscow placed increasing emphasis on undermining the candidate it saw as most detrimental to its global interests.
-We have no evidence suggesting the Ukrainian Government was involved in any of these efforts.
+We have no evidence suggesting the Ukrainian Government was involved in any of these efforts.`

-        A network of Ukraine-linked individuals-including Russian influence agent Konstantin Kilimnik-who were also connected to the Russian Federal Security Service (FSB) took steps throughout the election cycle to damage US ties to Ukraine, denigrate President Biden and his candidacy, and benefit former President Trump's prospects for reelection.
-We assess this network also sought to discredit the Obama administration by emphasizing accusations of corruption by US officials, and to falsely blame Ukraine for interfering in the 2016 US presidential election.
+      `A network of Ukraine-linked individuals-including Russian influence agent Konstantin Kilimnik-who were also connected to the Russian Federal Security Service (FSB) took steps throughout the election cycle to damage US ties to Ukraine, denigrate President Biden and his candidacy, and benefit former President Trump's prospects for reelection.
+We assess this network also sought to discredit the Obama administration by emphasizing accusations of corruption by US officials, and to falsely blame Ukraine for interfering in the 2016 US presidential election.`

-        Derkach, Kilimnik, and their associates sought to use prominent US persons and media conduits to launder their narratives to US officials and audiences.
+      `Derkach, Kilimnik, and their associates sought to use prominent US persons and media conduits to launder their narratives to US officials and audiences.
 These Russian proxies met with and provided materials to Trump administration-linked US persons to advocate for formal investigations; hired a US furn to petition US officials; and attempted to make contact with several senior US officials.
-They also made contact with established US media figures and helped produce a documentary that aired on a US television network in late January 2020.
+They also made contact with established US media figures and helped produce a documentary that aired on a US television network in late January 2020.`

-        As part of his plan to secure the reelection of former President Trump, Derkach publicly released audio recordings four times in 2020 in attempts to implicate President Biden and other current or former US Government officials in allegedly corrupt activities related to Ukraine.
+      `As part of his plan to secure the reelection of former President Trump, Derkach publicly released audio recordings four times in 2020 in attempts to implicate President Biden and other current or former US Government officials in allegedly corrupt activities related to Ukraine.
 Derkach also worked to initiate legal proceedings in Ukraine and the US related to these allegations.
-Former Ukrainian officials associated with Derkach sought to promote similar claims throughout late 2019 and 2020, including through direct outreach to senior US Government officials.`
-        - [link](https://s3.documentcloud.org/documents/20515484/icadeclass16mar21.pdf) - Foreign Threats to the 2020 US Federal Elections
+Former Ukrainian officials associated with Derkach sought to promote similar claims throughout late 2019 and 2020, including through direct outreach to senior US Government officials.` - [Foreign Threats to the 2020 US Federal Elections, Office of the Director of National Intelligence, 2021](https://s3.documentcloud.org/documents/20515484/icadeclass16mar21.pdf)
 # Weiss Made Special Counsel
 - On 11 August 2023, David Weiss is appointed Special Counsel by Garland and was authorized to continue Weiss’ prior investigations into Hunter Biden and other associated matters.
     - `In 2019, United States Attorney David C. Weiss, along with federal law enforcement partners, began investigating allegations of certain criminal conduct by, among others, Robert Hunter Biden.
 That investigation includes the investigation and prosecutions referenced and described in United States v.
 Robert Hunter Biden, Criminal Action Nos.
 23-mj-274 (MN) and 23-61 (MN) (D. Dei.).
 By virtue of the authority vested in the Attorney General, including 28 U.S.C 509, 510, 515, and 533, in order to discharge my responsibility to provide supervision and management of the Department of Justice, and to ensure a full and thorough investigation of certain matters, I hereby order as follows:`